gi11es/grow-together/README.md

 Grow Together was a non-profit ad exchange Facebook app.
-Its goal was to let app developers cross-promot each other fairly.
+Its goal was to let app developers cross-promote each other fairly.
 It ran uninterrupted between 2007 and 2009 and served millions of impressions.